agentsea/threadmem/README.md

 DB_PASS=abc123
 ```

-Image storage by default will utilize the db, to configure bucket storage using GCS.
+Image storage by default will utilize the db, to configure bucket storage using GCS:

 - Create a bucket with fine grained permissions
 - Create a GCP service account JSON with permissions to write to the bucket